Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Methodology

 \subsection{Dataset Preparation}

-A three-layer metal-insulator-metal (MIM) metasurface absorber was designed, comprising a top MXene layer, a middle SiO$_2$ dielectric layer, and a bottom Ag reflective layer, as illustrated in Fig.~\ref{fig1_description}.
-The MXene layer is 40 nm thick and patterned with 500 distinct geometric designs, each with a spatial resolution of $100 \times 100$ nm.
-The intermediate SiO$_2$ layer and the Ag reflective layer are both 200 nm thick.
-The relative permittivity of MXene is based on reported experimental data~\cite{ding2023machine}, while SiO$_2$ is assigned a constant value of 2.25.
+The proposed absorber consists of a three-layer metal–insulator–metal (MIM) structure, comprising a patterned MXene metasurface as the top layer, a SiO$_2$ dielectric substrate as the intermediate layer, and a silver (Ag) reflective layer at the bottom, as illustrated in Fig.~\ref{fig1_description}.
+The MXene layer has a thickness of 40~nm and is responsible for engineered absorption through subwavelength patterning.
+The SiO$_2$ layer has a thickness of 200~nm, while the Ag back reflector has a thickness of 100~nm, ensuring negligible transmission.
+The lateral unit-cell dimension is $100 \times 100$~nm$^2$.

-Absorption spectra were computed using CST Microwave Studio under periodic boundary conditions in the x-y plane and open boundaries in the z-direction.
-A normally incident plane wave was excited to interact with the metasurface.
-The simulated spectral response was sampled over 102 discrete wavelengths, resulting in a 102-element absorption vector for each design.
+The material permittivity of MXene was taken from experimentally reported data~\cite{chaudhuri2018highly, mauchamp2014enhanced}, while SiO$_2$ relative permittivity was set to 2.25.
+The optical response of the metasurface was simulated using CST Microwave Studio, employing the finite-difference time-domain (FDTD) method.
+Periodic boundary conditions were applied in the $x$–$y$ plane, and open (radiation) boundary conditions were used along the $z$-direction.
+A normally incident plane wave was launched onto the top surface of the metasurface for excitation.

+\paragraph{Dataset Generation.} To construct the dataset, 500 distinct metasurface geometries were generated by varying the top-layer MXene patterns within a constrained parameter space.
+The variations include changes in feature dimensions (e.g., widths, radii, spacings, and structural layouts), while maintaining fixed layer thicknesses, unit-cell size, and illumination conditions.
+The design space was constrained to ensure physically realizable geometries compatible with fabrication considerations.

+Additionally, symmetry-preserving transformations were applied to enhance geometric diversity, resulting in variations such as cross-, box-, and H-shaped patterns.
+This approach allows the dataset to capture a range of spatial configurations and corresponding spectral responses without altering the underlying physical constraints.